Advertiser Disclosure

 When a woman is going to be a parent, everyone tells her, “Now you’re eating for 2.”

 As a proud light packer, it’s been an adjustment.
-I used to travel everywhere for a month at a time with a pair of sturdy shoes and about a grocery sack’s worth of clothes squeezed into a compression pack.
+I used to travel everywhere for a month with sturdy shoes and about a grocery sack’s worth of clothes squeezed into a compression pack.
 My go-to for over a decade was an 85-liter Osprey Aether backpack, which was usually filled with about 75 liters of work stuff (laptop, notebooks, camera equipment, lenses, tripods, etc.) and 10 liters of the “me” stuff.

-When my son was born and as he grew bigger, it was clear I’d need more space — and to save my increasingly aching back — if he were coming with me on trips.
+When my son was born and as he grew bigger, it was clear I’d need more space — and more comfortable luggage — if he were coming with me on trips.
 I soon switched to the large (95-liter) classic North Face Base Camp duffel, which held more, wasn’t constrained by the sometimes oddly shaped compartments of a trekking backpack, and was easy enough to stack in the back of an SUV or haul off an airport luggage carousel.

-After researching the alternatives, I ordered the Monos Hybrid Trunk directly from the Canadian company for $465.
+After researching my options, I ordered the Monos Hybrid Trunk directly from the Canadian company for $465.
 I then packed for my entire family (all my clothes, all my son’s clothes, and most of my wife’s clothes) for 10 days in Cape Cod this summer, plus 1 extra day on the road.
 Here’s how that went.

 Features of the Monos Hybrid Trunk